 Home as a Feeling of Belonging

-Home is also made up of the relations-we the people who give that feeling of security as well as support.
+Home is also made up of the relations, we, the people who give that feeling of security, as well as support.
 The place where we can be our true selves without being judged, this is what makes a home irreplaceable.

 Homestead in a Changing World